PriyaShrinithi/comic-scraper/README.md

        9. Handle Continuation Issues: Done
        10. Create a proper end scenario: Done
        11. Error Handling: Done
+       12  Figure out ways to reduce the cost: using tqdm, bu need to know what kind of stress the library imposes on the system

    ###### NOT DONE:
-       12. Cost Calculation:
+       13. Cost Calculation:
-       13. Figure out ways to reduce the cost:
-       14. Write downloaded details in a csv file or as a json object: *idea in contemplation*
+       14. Write downloaded details in a csv file or as a json object: